Tony Macaroni Arena

 Home Kit: All Amber

-George Hobb a visiting Hearts supporter adds, 'The club grew from the ashes of the former Meadowbank Thistle who played in Edinburgh, until in a move similar to NFL franchises, it was moved lock stock and barrel to Livingston.
-Efforts to retain the name were in vain as the major players saw this as an opportunity to get the town on Scotland’s soccer map.
-What has been achieved in a short time is a minor miracle.
-Third division to Premier League (although now in the Championship), crowds quadrupled and most importantly a sound foundation has been put in place.
-Plus the ground is so neat, that you half expect the players to be on plastic bases and flicked around on the pitch!'
+George Hobb a visiting Hearts supporter adds, 'The club grew from the ashes of the former Meadowbank Thistle who played in Edinburgh until in a move similar to NFL franchises, it was moved lock stock and barrel to Livingston.
+Efforts to retain the name were in vain as the major players saw this as an opportunity to get the town on Scotland’s soccer map.'
+In the Summer of 2018, a new artificial 3G pitch was installed at the stadium replacing the grass surface.

 For many years the stadium was named Almondvale, but in September 2016, it was renamed the Tony Macaroni Arena in a corporate sponsorship deal.
 In case you are wondering then Tony Macaroni is the name of a chain of Italian restaurants in Scotland.